ringoldsdev/node-simple-ga/README.md

 # Simple Google Analytics client for NodeJs
 A simple to use NodeJs package for the Google Analytics Reporting API.
 This is still very much work in progress so please check back.
+**Note:** Recent v0.3.0 update removed the need to manually create filter objects.
+Please see the demo.

 ## Down to business
 It should be much easier to retrieve data from the Google Analytics API and this package helps you achieve that.
 Focus on analyzing the data let it handle the rest.